c1au6i0/covid19census/README.md

 indexes](https://github.com/COVIDExposureIndices/COVIDExposureIndices)
-calculated by Victor Couture, Jonathan Dingel, Allison Green, Jessie Handbury, and Kevin Williams based on smartphone movement data provided by PlaceIQ.
+calculated by Victor Couture, Jonathan Dingel, Allison Green, Jessie Handbury, and Kevin Williams based on smartphone movement data provided by `PlaceIQ`.

-In particular, this is a list of datasets included:
+This is a list of U.S. datasets that can be accessed directly or in a `tibble` containing also COVID-19 metrics:

   - `act_ind`: county-level device exposure index (DEX), an index of activity.
   - `acm_househ`: several metric regarding household composition (2018).
   - `age_sex`: age and sex distribution (2018).
   - `fl65`: percentage of fee-for-service (FFS) Medicare enrollees that had an annual flu vaccination (2017)
   - `hospbeds`: total hospital beds in each county (2019).
   - `mmd`: data of 2017 regarding the prevalence found in medicare beneficiaries of
       - many medical and chronic conditions (Alzheimer, chronic kidney, obesity, depression, obstructive pulmonary, disease, arthritis, diabetes, osteoporosis, asthma, atrial fibrillation, ischemic